 Balanced Rock is one of the most iconic formations at the Garden of the Gods.
 This giant 700-ton sandstone is struggling to keep its balance after millions of years of erosion have removed softer layers at its base.
 Balanced Rock located in the heart of the Garden of the Gods is a fragile landmark since it is destined to fall sooner or later.

 Now the Garden of the Gods Park is a great spot for hiking, climbing, biking and horseback riding.
 Most of these activities can be done in the summer when the weather is sunny and dry.
 Although the park is open all year round with spectacular winter hiking among snow-capped red rocks.
-It might close due to a snowstorm so always check their website before planning a winter trip.
+It may close due to a snowstorm so always check their website before planning a winter trip.